FAQs

 How can I establish an NCOR center in my country?

-Contact the NCOR leadership to discuss establishing a national center for ontological research in your country.
+Click the "Join NCOR" link and indicate your interest in starting an NCOR center.
+Shortly after, NCOR leadership will reach out to discuss establishing a national center for ontological research in your country.
 Each center maintains its cultural uniqueness while adhering to shared standards for disambiguation and interoperability.

 Where can I get training in ontology development?